Alex Rodriguez Denies The Centaur Painting Rumor

 Alex Rodriguez has undergone a startling transformation in the last few years.
 The man who is now a respected entrepreneur and the soon-to-be-husband of Jennifer Lopez was, not too long ago, a disgraced, much-reviled baseball player, who was caught multiple times using performance-enhancing drugs, leading to the longest drug suspension in baseball history.
 He was also much-hated by fans of the New York Yankees, who reviled him as a postseason choker even after he led the team to a World Series championship in 2009.

-Rodriguez’s days as a pariah also led to his being romantically linked to a variety of famous people, including Cameron Diaz and Madonna.
-And there was also a delightfully hilarious rumor about Rodriguez: That in one of his residences, he had a painting on the wall of Rodriguez as a centaur, the mythical creature that was half-man, half-horse.
+Rodriguez’s days as a pariah also led to him being romantically linked to a variety of famous people, including Cameron Diaz and Madonna.
+And there was also a delightfully hilarious rumor about Rodriguez: In one of his residences, he had a painting on the wall of Rodriguez as a centaur, the mythical creature that was half-man, half-horse.

 It’s not true, says Rodriguez.